jonathanmaron/image-optimizer/README.md

 so that `image-optimizer` is available to the logged in user globally.

-## Upgrading From Version 1
+## Upgrading From v1 and v2

-Between v1 and v2, the structure of the history directory was updated.
+Between v1 and v3, the structure of the history directory was updated.
 Therefore, please remove your current history directory.
 A new one, with the new structure, will be created when `image-optimizer` is executed for the first time:

     rm -fr ~/.image_optimizer